Angelina Jolie, Brad Pitt’s Daughter Shiloh Jolie-Pitt Sports New Short Hairstyle Amid Transgender Rumors

 — X17online.com (@x17online) May 1, 2017

 During the years, as their daughter has grown, Brad and Angelina reportedly have allowed her to live as she chooses, allegedly planning to discuss gender identity with Shiloh when she’s ready for high school.
-Jolie and Pitt reportedly are talking and co-parenting in the wake of their split last year, and their oldest biological child will be soon celebrating her 11th birthday.
+Jolie and Pitt reportedly are talking and co-parenting in the wake of their split last year, and their oldest biological child will soon celebrate her 11th birthday.

 Featuring Shiloh on her 10th birthday last year, InStyle pointed out that Jolie-Pitt ranks as the family’s first girl (and fourth child).
-Born in Namibia in 2006, Shiloh once ranked second on the Forbes.com list of Hottest Hollywood Tots.
+Born in Namibia in 2006, Shiloh once ranked second on the Forbes list of Hottest Hollywood Tots.

-At 10, Angelina’s and Brad’s child is a world traveler, having voyaged from Italy to Cambodia and Ethiopia.
+At 10, Angelina and Brad’s child is a world traveler, having voyaged from Italy to Cambodia and Ethiopia.
 Just four years after Jolie and Pitt welcomed their daughter into the world, they created the Shiloh Jolie-Pitt Foundation to benefit the Naankuse Wildlife Sanctuary.

-The foundation that honors Shiloh named a baby cheetah cub after her, and Brad’s and Angelina’s daughter reportedly “cannot wait to visit Naankuse and meet” the cub.
+The foundation that honors Shiloh named a baby cheetah cub after her, and Brad and Angelina’s daughter reportedly “cannot wait to visit Naankuse and meet” the cub.
 Wherever Shiloh travels, she turns head with her blonde hair and big blue eyes.

-Jolie’s and Pitt’s daughter also has become known for her fondness for what the magazine categorized as “tomboy-cool” style.
-Accompanying Angelina to the 2016 Kung Fu Panda 3 premiere (Jolie plays the voice of Tigress), Shiloh sported an open gray vest, matching pants, and laced-up sneakers.
+Jolie and Pitt’s daughter also has become known for her fondness for what the magazine categorized as “tomboy-cool” style.
+Accompanying Angelina to the 2016 Kung Fu Panda 3 premiere (Jolie provides the voice of Tigress), Shiloh sported an open gray vest, matching pants, and lace-up sneakers.

-At 9, Jolie-Pitt wore a graphic t-shirt and gray hoodie to the 2015 Nickelodeon Kids’ Choice Awards.
+At 9, Jolie-Pitt wore a graphic T-shirt and gray hoodie to the 2015 Nickelodeon Kids’ Choice Awards.
 And when she went with her big brothers to the 2014 Unbroken premiere, Shiloh famously showed up as their mini-me in a suit.

 Since age 2, Shiloh Jolie-Pitt has been the subject of unconfirmed reports that she is transgender, according to the International Business Times.
 Both Brad and Angelina have talked about their daughter’s preferences.